ChromatinCardiff/Marks_scripts/README.md

 NB: pretty slow since has to re-map from SAM file to get different fragment sizes

 Output:
--Adds max/mode fragment size to peaks file
+*Adds max/mode fragment size to peaks file
--C3 type file for clustering with a fragment profile for each individual peak.
+*C3 type file for clustering with a fragment profile for each individual peak.
--A new .sgr file of mapped fragment sizes - to check in IGB or similar.
+*A new .sgr file of mapped fragment sizes - to check in IGB or similar.
--2D and 3D profiles (2D = just fragment sizes, 3D =  position and frag size)
+*2D and 3D profiles (2D = just fragment sizes, 3D =  position and frag size)

 Usage: perl Nuc_size_vn.pl --options SAMfile.sam peaksfile.sgr